-The Honey Bees of the BC coastal region
+The Honey Bees of the Pacific Northwest

 Honey Bees are close relatives of wasps and ants.
 They can be found on every continent except Antarctica.
 They have been very common on the coast for as long as l can remember but in 2015, l was unable to find a single honey bee.
 This has got me quite nervous to say the least.
 If you were able to observe them on the Island in 2015, please let me know about it.
 It is estimated that 1/3 of our food supply depends on insect pollination.